I became, in my own mind, part of this family. And they've looked after me with all my needs and it's made me very happy.

 Many aged care homes in Melbourne offer additional services, similar to a hotel experience.
 Some common additional services include beauty and hairdressing, satellite television, internet, gyms, pools, workshops and alcohol.

-Some nursing homes may allow you to pick and choose the services you want, so you only pay for what you use, whereas others may have an additional package.
+Some aged care homes may allow you to pick and choose the services you want, so you only pay for what you use, whereas others may have an additional package.

 These service fees are set by the aged care provider and aren’t subsidised by the government.
 Therefore, it’s best to consider these as out-of-pocket costs you will need to cover.